tomaarsen/attention_sinks/README.md

 ## Benchmark Findings

+See [Benchmark Setups](#benchmark-setups) for information on how these benchmarks were carried out.

 ### Perplexity
 The following figures plot model perplexities under the various different approaches.
 A higher perplexity is indicative that the model is losing the ability to produce proper language.